-On December 12, 2019, in accordance with the terms of the Agreement and Plan of Merger and Reorganization, dated as of September 9, 2019 (the "Merger Agreement") by and among Tilray, Privateer, Down River Merger Sub, LLC, a Delaware limited liability company and wholly owned subsidiary of Tilray ("Merger Sub"), and Michael Blue, as the Stockholder Representative, Privateer merged with and into Merger Sub (the "Merger"), with Merger Sub surviving the Merger as a wholly owned subsidiary of Tilray and Privateer ceasing to exist.
+On December 12, 2019, in accordance with the terms of the Agreement and Plan of Merger and Reorganization, dated as of September 9, 2019 (the "Merger Agreement") by and among Tilray, Privateer Holdings, Inc. ("Privateer"), Down River Merger Sub, LLC, a Delaware limited liability company and wholly owned subsidiary of Tilray ("Merger Sub"), and Michael Blue, as the Stockholder Representative, Privateer merged with and into Merger Sub (the "Merger"), with Merger Sub surviving the Merger as a wholly owned subsidiary of Tilray and Privateer ceasing to exist.
 The Merger is referred to in this proxy statement as the "Downstream Merger."

 Subject to the terms and conditions of the Merger Agreement, at the effective time of the Merger, each share of Privateer capital stock outstanding immediately prior to the effective time of the Merger (excluding shares of Privateer's capital stock held as treasury stock and dissenters' shares) were cancelled and automatically converted solely into the right to receive the applicable portion of the merger consideration, calculated in accordance with and as set forth in an allocation certificate as described in more detail in the Merger Agreement, of an aggregate of 56,121,310 shares of Tilray Class 2 common stock and 16,666,665 shares of Tilray Class 1 common stock (inclusive of 6,565,127 shares of Tilray Class 2 common stock held in escrow to be cancelled in satisfaction of any indemnification claims by Tilray under the Merger Agreement, and otherwise for contingent release to Privateer's stockholders following a period of at least 18 months after the Merger).
-Pursuant to the Merger Agreement, Tilray also assumed Privateer's equity incentive plan and the stock options for Privateer's capital stock outstanding thereunder immediately prior to the Merger, with such stock options henceforth representing the right to purchase a number of shares of Tilray Class 2 common stock reviously represented by such options (the "Assumed Options").
-The aggregate number of shares of Tilray Class 2 common stock previously represented by such options (the "Merger was 3,134,431.
+Pursuant to the Merger Agreement, Tilray also assumed Privateer's equity incentive plan and the stock options for Privateer's capital stock outstanding thereunder immediately prior to the Merger, with such stock options henceforth representing the right to purchase a number of shares of Tilray Class 2 common stock equal to the Option Exchange Ratio, as defined in the Merger Agreement, multiplied by the number of shares of Privateer's common stock previously represented by such options (the "Assumed Options").
+The aggregate number of shares of Tilray Class 2 common stock issuable upon the exercise of the Assumed Options at the time of the Merger was 3,134,431.